 Thousand Oaks California

 The city forms the central populated core of the Conejo Valley.
-Thousand Oaks was incorporated in 1964, but has since expanded to the west and east.
-Two-thirds of master-planned community of Westlake and most of Newbury Park were annexed by the city during the late 1960s and 1970s.
-The Los Angeles County–Ventura County line crosses at the city's eastern border with what is today known as Westlake Village.
+Thousand Oaks was incorporated in 1964 and has since expanded to the west and east.
+Two-thirds of the master-planned community surrounding Westlake and most of Newbury Park were annexed by the city during the late 1960s and 1970s.
+The Los Angeles County–Ventura County line forms the city's eastern border with the city of Westlake Village.
 The population was 126,966 at the 2020 census, up from 126,683 at the 2010 census.

 One of the earliest names used for the area was Conejo Mountain Valley, as used by the founder of Newbury Park, Egbert Starr Newbury, in the 1870s.
 During the 1920s, today's Thousand Oaks was home to 100 residents.
 In the 1920s came talks of coming up with a name for the specific area of Thousand Oaks.
 A local name contest was held, where 14-year-old Bobby Harrington's name suggestion won: Thousand Oaks.
 The valley is characterized by its tens of thousands of oak trees (50,000–60,000 in 2012).